We are committed to giving the most positive learning experience for your child.

 Teacher Jacq Agustin is a teacher, part of our admin staff, and all-around wonder woman.
 She finished Computer Science at Access Computer College in 2013 (an NCII Computer Hardware Servicing passer), but it's in Early Education that she finds most fulfillment and can express her greatest gift: getting children to learn, and to love learning.
 Young kids gravitate to her like moths to a light.
 Her talents and abilities run the gamut from Records and Filing Management, Bookkeeping, Events Styling, and Photography.
 BLC would be a sad, limping old girl without T. Jacq.

 Nerissa Gumayan-Pabillo is our "Tita Neris".
 She graduated from Riverside Medical Center with an Associate Degree in Medical Secretarial.
 She's worked with the best in the child development and education fields, having been Dr. Honey Carandang's right-hand for 16 years, and with Director Alice Pañares of the NCCA and Department of Education.

 handling for her various trainings and workshops for teachers since 1981.
 She's also worked with National Council for Children's Television, Creative Campaigns and Advocacies, Inc., and Greenhills Creative Child Center.

 In her words, "My passion for work and love for children make me happy."
 Tita Neris is our angel.

 Regina Abuyuan is Managing Director at BLC-Manila.
-She is a Manila-based writer, development communications consultant, and multi-award-winning editor.
+She is a Manila-based writer, award-winning editor, development communications consultant, and educator.

 Her communications, editorial, and writing inclinations are wide, covering human interest, business, climate, maritime, parenting, fiction, and copyediting for advertising agencies.
-She recently co-authored and edited a commemorative book for Open Heart Foundation Worldwide, and is currently working on a book on the history of 7 Mile House in Brisbane, California.
+She also edits technical papers and consults for government and international groups such as Bases Conversion Development Authority, ASSIST Asia, and Oxfam GB.